PokemonHacker1337/HackedFlashGames/README.md

 Learn to Fly Idle:
 1st 3 enemies give extra money (I couldn't figure out how to make it infinite or make upgrades free :-(), start a new game to start with max research upgrades and a lot of money (Click the settings icon in the lower right and choose "new game")

+Mario Racing Tournament:
+Start with 99999 coins.
+Everything in the shop can be upgraded up to 255 (allowing one to go very fast if they wish).

 Potty Racers:
 Infinite money (buying upgrades isn't broken, you have to buy the upgrades in order), infinite fuel (I set it to 65535 as I struggled to figure out how to set up infinite fuel at first).

 Potty Racers 2:
 Start with $1000000, infinite fuel.

 Raft Wars: